 What materials do you need to install beadboard panelling?
 Not too many!
 The panelling of course, and some glue!!
-The panelling we bought came in 4×8 sheets, and our ceilings were just under 8’, so they worked out well.
+The panelling we bought came in 4×8 sheets, and we have just under an 8 foot ceiling, so they worked out well.
 If our ceilings had been higher, I think we would have either built up the ceiling/ floor trim to make it work or used it as a wainscotting type installation instead because I don’t believe the sheets come in longer than 8’, and joining sheets vertically would be very difficult to do seamlessly.

 Our baseboards had about a 5/8” flat surface on the top of them, so installing the beadboard to butt up on top of them worked out nicely, since the beadboard is only about 1/4” thick.
 If our baseboard had a different profile that didn’t have a flat top, we would have installed the beadboard first and the trim on top.
-So have a look at your baseboards and make sure they can accommodate the beadboard thickness.
+So have a look at your baseboards and make sure they can accommodate the thickenss of the beadboard material.

 Installing the Beadboard Panelling

-Installing beadboard panelling is really as simple as cutting pieces to fit and working your way around the room, butting the panels together, using some adhesive to stick to the existing surface and finish nailing into studs as you go.
-Here’s a bit of a step-by-step:
+Installing beadboard panels is really as simple as cutting pieces to fit and working your way around the entire room Butt joints together, using some adhesive to stick to the existing surface using a caulk gun and adding brad nails into wall studs as you go.
+Here’s a bit of a step-by-step tutorial:

 Start in one corner and work your way around, making sure that you always start with the same “side” of the beadboard panels.
 The panels have two different sides, one with a bead and one without, and you want to make sure that you butt the two different sides together at all the seams.
 (For example for our space, we started with our non-bead side on the left, so in every panel, we cut after that, we kept the non-bead side on the left so they would be sure to match up.)